 - Apple Watch … the big reveal.
 Is.
-Braided cloth wristbands like you might have used in your belt as a kid.
+Braided cloth wristbands.
 And a bright red colored version.
 All with the Apple Watch Series 6.
 Wristbands are the new rich Corinthian leather feature of computational machinery.

 - Apple Watch.
 Blood O2 measurement magic in Series 6.
 It lets you figure out if you’re blood’s working well for you.
 Blood oxygen and pulse oximetry are COVID-19 era stats you want.
 Because you’ll know how sick you are, but won’t be able to heal yourself per se.

 - Apple Watch.
 Lots of cool new watch faces by designers.
 And steeped in the history of timekeeping.
 With new cool faces so that it’s like more of a Swatch.
 “There’s a watch face for that” is someone’s really bad idea (as a play on “there’s an app for that.”